plone/plone.staticresources/README.rst

 .. note::
   You can see all the options of this executable by running ``./bin/plone-compile-resources --help``

 Resources, Bundles, Patterns and the Resource Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``plone-compile-resources`` script collects Resources from source packages (e.g. ``mockup``) and compiles them in ``plone/staticresources/static/`` into minified versions with source maps and, for JavaScript only, also into an unminified version.
+The ``plone-compile-resources`` script collects Resources from source packages (e.g. ``mockup``) and compiles them in ``plone/staticresources/static/`` into minified versions with source maps and, for JavaScript only, also into an un-minified version.
 The output directory is configurable by using ``csscompilation`` and ``jscompilation`` attributes of the bundle registration.

 Bundles are groups of resources.
 By default Plone comes configured to serve two main bundles: